 Where do you begin when writing documents that readers must understand?
 In my experience, the best place to start is with organization–matching your information to the interests, abilities, and existing knowledge of the intended audience.
 Here’s how-to:

 - Assemble a writing team.
 It takes a team to write a readable document.
 Team members should include one or more subject matter experts along with a plain language writer who not only knows how to write clearly but also advocates for the needs of readers.
 Sometimes the subject matter expert and plain language writer are the same.
 But neither can truly represent those who may be reading this document for the first, and perhaps only, time.
 Make sure that your writing team also includes likely readers as they are the true experts about what is understandable, doable, engaging, and relevant.

 - Know your audience.
 This includes knowing where your readers are along the continuum of care.
 Then use this knowledge to prioritize information.
 For instance, if you are writing an educational brochure for patients newly diagnosed then you might explain what this condition is, how to self-manage, and what to expect in the future.
-But if you are writing for patients who have lived with this condition for many years then you might focus on new research studies or encouragement to continue with care.
+But if you are writing for patients who have lived with this condition for many years then you might focus on new research or encouragement to continue with treatment and care.

 Want to learn more about communicating health information in ways that patients, caregivers, and the public can understand?
 Helen Osborne can help.
 She offers onsite training as well as off-site coaching designed to help professionals more clearly communicate health messages.
 Contact Helen to learn more.

 For permission to include Health Literacy Consulting Tips in your organization's newsletter, please contact Helen Osborne by e-mail at: email@example.com, or by phone at: 508-653-1199.